trung2711/Coding-Portfolio/ClassProject_C/3207/EventSimulator/readme.md

 finish time) or the finish time FIN_TIME has been reached.
 For each type of event, a handler function is used.
 The log for the event generating and handling process is written into the log.txt file.
 During the process, the handler functions also keep track of the components statistics by modifying the statistic pointers each time it is called.
-After the final event “Simulation finishes” has been reached, it will print out the statistics to the screen.
+After the final event ï¿½Simulation finishesï¿½ has been reached, it will print out the statistics to the screen.